Mockbuster: Intent to deceive

-Because mockbusters are deliberately similar to more famous movies, some movie studios have sued mockbuster studios for allegedly tricking consumers into renting or purchasing the wrong movie through intentionally deceptive marketing.
+Because mockbusters are deliberately similar to more famous films, some film studios have sued mockbuster studios for allegedly tricking consumers into renting or purchasing the wrong film through intentionally deceptive marketing.

-In one such lawsuit, Walt Disney Pictures sued the UK-based studio Brightspark, complaining that the studio was "misleading consumers with numerous releases that confuse and undermine the trust those consumers have in Disney".
-Among Brightspark's films mentioned in the lawsuit were Braver, Tangled Up, The Frog Prince, and A Car’s Life, which resemble Disney's Brave, Tangled, The Princess and the Frog, and Cars, respectively.
+In one such lawsuit, Walt Disney Pictures and Pixar sued the UK-based studio Brightspark, complaining that the studio was "misleading consumers with numerous releases that confuse and undermine the trust those consumers have in Pixar and Disney".
+Among Brightspark's films mentioned in the lawsuit were Braver, Little & Big Monsters, Tiny Robots and Petey the Plane which resemble Disney and Pixar's Brave, Up, WALL-E and Planes, respectively.

 Warner Bros. similarly sued The Asylum over their release of Age of the Hobbits.
 The judge ruled in favor of Warner Bros., writing that "There is substantial likelihood that consumers will be confused by Age Of Hobbits and mistakenly purchase the film intending to purchase The Hobbit: An Unexpected Journey."

-Most mockbusters follow the trend of releasing their movies close to the release dates of the original:
+Most mockbusters follow the trend of releasing their films close to the release dates of the original: